For the purposes of this site there are certain conventions that will be followed:

 SYN. – translation implies the rendering from one language

-into another of something written or spoken.
+something written or spoken.

 transliteration: